 Propel Scholars Award scholarship is a need-base award available to students residing in low-income communities outlined by the US Department of Housing and Urban Development.
 Scholarship winners receive a $2,500 renewable award covering four years of the undergraduate experience.
 Recipients will receive a total of $10,000 in scholarship funds.
 Scholarship awards are renewed for students who annually participate in the PSA's Propelling Forward: Summer Financial Literacy program annually and complete 50 hours of community service in their hometown or other struggling communities.

 The moral act of giving and serving is grounded in research and endorsed as a character-building practice that encourages compassion and an other-centered focus.
-Scholarship recipients are required to complete 50 hours of community service in their hometown or any other struggling community annually.
+Scholarship recipients are required to complete 25 hours of community service in their hometown or any other struggling community annually.
 Partnering schools can receive facilitated domestic and global service projects.
-Students participating in Propelling Forward will have the opportunity to serve on the front lines, leading change, and solve systemic social issues through an immersive service learning experience.
+Students participating in Propelling Forward will have the opportunity to serve on the front lines, leading change, and solving systemic social issues through an immersive service learning experience.